 - To pre-register free/express interest for an investing workshop in your city: click here

-I would like to know about your approach of studying about new industries, which are outside your current expert domain.
+I would like to know about your approach to studying about new industries, which are outside your current expert domain.
 What resources do you use for gaining knowledge about such new industries?
 How has been your experience with those resources?
 Your inputs can be of help to the author and the readers alike.
 You may provide your inputs in the comments below or contact me here.

 You may like the blog’s Facebook Page, subscribe by email or follow the RSS feed so that you would immediately get to know when new articles are published on the website.